Thanh-Truong/Thanh-Truong/README.md

 - ⚡ Fun fact: ...
 -->

-👋 This is a software developer and a former database researcher whose passion is building data-intensive applications.
-To make both ends meet, I am working on building data platform at :tv:[TV4](https://tv4.se), Stockholm, Sweden.
+👋 This is a software developer and a former database researcher whose passion is building data-intensive applications. .

-:newspaper: I maintain an online page at [thanh-truong.github.io](https://thanh-truong.github.io). :star: You can reach me via my [Linkedin](https://www.linkedin.com/in/thanh-truong/)
+- 🔭 I’m currently working on building data platform at :tv:[TV4](https://tv4.se), Stockholm, Sweden.
+- 🌱 I’m currently learning a lot of things.
+- 👯 I’m looking to collaborate on making a new database.
+- 💬 Ask me about anything [here](https://github.com/Thanh-Truong/Thanh-Truong/issues)
+- :newspaper: More about me: [thanh-truong.github.io](https://thanh-truong.github.io).
+- 📫 Connect with me at [Linkedin](https://www.linkedin.com/in/thanh-truong/)